DaveX2001/DaveX2001/README.md

 The AI anyone can buy is the easy part.
 It only works when three things come together — your data, your process, and someone who can judge the result.
 Push it far enough and you can build an AI to run a whole company.

 **What we're building:** AI-in-a-Box · a Fractional AI Department.
-Three of us build the AI directly, at Wilsch AI Services.
+Three of us build the AI directly, at Wilsch AI Services!

 See what we've shipped → [wilsch-ai.com](https://wilsch-ai.com)